 Do you have questions or need guidance about your facilities on a variety of infectious diseases, as well as information for disease prevention and control?

 Specific diseases and disease outbreaks are reportable.
 Ohio Administrative Code 3701-3 requires that these diseases and outbreaks be reported to the local health department.
 Personal health information is confidential.
-Our team closely monitors these diseases, allowing us to:
+Our team closely monitors these diseases to: